Kevinlearynet/basic-wp/README.md

-# Basic Custom WordPress Theme
+# Minimal WordPress Theme

-Very basic custom WordPress theme, for learning purposes.
-This includes very little, but shows a general structure that's good to understand when you're creating your first custom theme.
+Starting point for building custom WordPress themes that are lean and minimal, which has many advantages over working with a theme framework.
+It uses modern web development approaches and patterns, some of which are contrarian but have been proven to be highly effective in practice.

 ## Modern Features & Benefits